Online child sexual abuse is one of the rare crime areas where police officers start with the evidence and work their way back to the crime scene.

 Victim Identification Task Force

-While databases and secure communications network are central to our efforts, sometimes we simply need everyone to be in the same place at the same time to crack complicated cases involving several countries in a given region.
+While databases and secure communications network are central to our efforts, sometimes we simply need everyone to be in the same place at the same time to crack complicated cases involving several countries.

 To this end, we gather victim identification specialists on a regular basis in order to focus on existing, unsolved cases.
-Lasting five days, these operational exercises often lead to the identification of several dozen victims and the launch of numerous investigations.
+These operational exercises often lead to the identification of several dozen victims and the launch of numerous investigations.